Conflicts of interest policy

 - This policy relates to all committees and funding panels of Sight Research UK, their Chairs and other members, including the Trustees of Sight Research UK.

-- The purpose of this document is to minimise the potential for conflicts of interest arising and to protect Sight Research UK and those who work for it from any perception, real or otherwise, that the external interests and affiliations of its committee members might interfere with their ability to work towards the furtherance of Sight Research UK’s strategic aims and objectives.
+- The purpose of this document is to minimise the potential for conflicts of interest arising and to protect Sight Research UK and those who work or volunteer for it from any perception, real or otherwise, that the external interests and affiliations of its committee members might interfere with their ability to work towards the furtherance of Sight Research UK’s strategic aims and objectives.

 - Any persons covered by this policy, as defined in paragraph 1, must declare any disclosable external interest on their appointment to Sight Research UK, and annually thereafter.
 A register of interests will be kept up to date by Sight Research UK.

 - Interests which should be disclosed by such individuals include:

 - Places of employment (current or within the last 12 months).

 - Equity interests (if worth £10,000 or more, or more than 1% of the total issued capital) in enterprises with involvement in pharmaceuticals, healthcare, biotech or related areas, or in any other enterprise that may have a real or perceived interest in the work of Sight Research UK.
 Third party investments (e.g. ISAs) should be held exempt from this.

 - Consultancies and other external appointments (paid and unpaid), together with details of any remuneration or other benefits arising from these.

 - Members of the Research Advisory Board and Seed Award Panel (including Trustees and staff who serve on the Research Advisory Board as ex officio members) should also adhere to the spirit of this document and declare any other interests which they feel may be a source of conflict, or which might be perceived to conflict, with the interests of Sight Research UK.
 This includes interests held by the panel members’ spouses or children.